lilianschuster/glacier_overshoot_irreversibility_trough_water/README.md

 # Irreversible glacier change and trough water for centuries after overshooting the 1.5°C temperature target
 Code to reproduce the glacier projections, figures and analysis of
-- Schuster et al. (in review): Irreversible glacier change and trough water for centuries after overshooting the 1.5°C temperature target, submitted to Nature Climate Change
+- Schuster et al. (in preparation): Irreversible glacier change and trough water for centuries after overshooting the 1.5°C temperature target, will be submitted to Nature Climate Change

-If you use the code or the data, please cite the manuscript in review (link will be added once available) and the dataset/code on Zenodo (link will be added upon manuscript publication).
+If you use the code or the data, please cite the manuscript (link to the preprint will be added once available) and the dataset/code on Zenodo (link will be added upon manuscript publication).

 We projected global glacier mass and runoff from the year 2000 to 2500 with the glacier model [OGGM v1.6.1](https://doi.org/10.5281/zenodo.8287580) ([Maussion et al., 2019](https://www.geosci-model-dev.net/12/909/2019/)) by applying the climate from the [GFDL-ESM2M Earth Sytem Model (Lacroix et al., in review)](https://doi.org/10.22541/essoar.171588258.80079180/v1) from five stabilisation and three overshoot scenarios from the year 2000 to 2500.
 We also projected glacier mass beyond 2500 (for an additional 10000 years) by randomly applying the climate from the years 2399 to 2499 of the GFDL-ESM2M.